vesterheim/gold-medalist-portfolio/_artists/schmidt--nancy.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+### Artist Statement

 I grew up in Waukesha, Wisconsin.
 I majored in art and graduated from the University of Wisconsin-Whitewater in 1972 with a degree in art education.
-I worked for the Waukesha Freeman in advertising layout.
+I worked for the _Waukesha Freeman_ in advertising layout.
 We moved to central Wisconsin and farmed for nine years.
 I worked part-time there doing ad layouts.
 In 1977, I saw an article in a magazine on rosemaling.
 My mother had taken a rosemaling class.
 She gave me her things and said I would be better at it, so I took a class.
 We had a bus trip down to Nordic Fest in Decorah and there I got to see all the rosemaling.
 I loved it and it made me think more about my Scandinavian background, mostly Swedish.
 I have since collected many Scandinavian things, decorated my home more Scandinavian, gotten traditional recipes, and looked more into my family history.

 I started teaching locally in about 1980 in the Rogaland style.
 In 1984 we moved back down to Waukesha and I got involved with the Norse Rosemalers in Milwaukee and WSRA in Stoughton.
 I met Vi Thode and Ethel Kvalheim there.
 Ethel has been a big influence and encouragement to me over the years.
 I first entered _The National Exhibition of Folk Art in the Norwegian Tradition_ in 1986 and was thrilled to get a ribbon.
 The competition was then very hard.
 In 1990, after getting my Gold Medal, I took my first class in Decorah since I felt my children were finally old enough to leave for a week.
 Since then, I've taken classes from a number of Norwegian instructors including Nils Ellingsgard and have been to Norway to study.

 My painting has evolved so much over the years.
 I now paint many styles including Rogaland, Telemark, Valdres, Gudbrandsdal, Os, and Hallingdal.
 I have much more to learn.
 I have also taken a number of classes in Acanthus woodcarving.
 It is a heritage I can pass down to my family.

-- Nancy Schmidt, 2008
+2008